|3d Maryland (MD)||Fallston Lacrosse Club (MD)|

 - Once games are back on schedule, they will revert back to two 20 minutes running time periods.

-We will make every attempt to play every minute of every game, but we will not jeopardize the saftey of any player.
+We will make every attempt to play every minute of every game, but we will not jeopardize the safety of any player.

-- No refunds will be issued for games canceled for reasons other than weather. (forfeits, no shows, etc.)
+- No refunds will be issued for games cancelled for reasons other than weather. (forfeits, no shows, etc)

 - No refunds will be issued for games shortened due to weather.